Cynthesize/cynthesize-frontend/README.md

 # Hasura's GraphQL Engine

+> We want to encourage you that GraphQL might seem new and an alien thing, but it's as easy as pie!

 The Hasura GraphQL Engine is an extremely lightweight, high-performance product that gives you instant realtime GraphQL APIs on a Postgres database.
 This can be used to quickly build new applications on Postgres or fast-track the move to GraphQL for existing applications on Postgres.

 It comes with a UI that lets you create and view tables on your database and make GraphQL queries using the embedded GraphiQL interface.